CharlyCast/Binary-decision-diagram/README.md

 ## Binary Decision Diagram

-The core module of the project which is build upon decision tree and feature a new type to implement an efficient representation of propositionnal formula.
+The core module of the project which is build upon decision tree and feature a new type to implement an efficient representation of propositional formula.

 Unlike compressed decision tree in which the same subtree can appear more than once, binary decision diagrams maximize the sharing between subtrees and there is a guarantee that there is no redundancy.